unslothai/unsloth/README.md

 1. Support sqrt gradient checkpointing which further slashes memory usage by 25%.
 2. Does not support non Llama models - we do so in the future.

-# Unsloth Pro and Max
-1. If you want

 # Performance comparisons on 1 Tesla T4 GPU:
 **Time taken for 1 epoch**